 — Henry Wadsworth Longfellow

 Eventually, this poem formed the inspiration for others, including the French composer Florent Schmitt.
-He wrote an Étude (an instrumental musical compistion) that was based on this poem (1904).
+He wrote an Étude (an instrumental musical composition) that was based on The haunted place (1904).
 In 1963, this poem was used as the basis for the movie The Haunted Place, directed by Roger Corman.
 But, only the title was the basis, as the script was based on the novel written by H.P.
 Lovecraft (The case of Charles Dexter Ward).